dekuNukem/RGBeeb/README.md

 ![Alt text](photos/bnq.png)

-They are screwed into the slot and hold the drives from the bottom.
+They are fastened into the slot and hold the drives from the bottom.
 I really wanted something more substantial, like a one-piece metal bracket, but custom fabrication would have been a lot more expensive.

 ![Alt text](photos/empty.jpeg)